dkh-dev/app/README.md

 ### Configurations

-> Don't worry if you find these configurations overwhelming.
-The default app is shipped with default configurations to make it work out of the box.
+> Note: The default app is shipped with default configurations to make it work out of the box.

 `.config.yaml`

 ```dart
 server:
     port: <int> [8080]